Economy of the Haudenosaunee: Primary activities

 The emphasis on each activity varied among tribes, with those in less densely forested areas prioritizing agriculture.
-Overall, the selection of high-quality soil for village sites and their relative permanence suggest that agriculture predominated in both diet and daily life for the Iroquois, and even more so for the Hurons, despite the significant roles of hunting and fishing.
+Overall, the selection of high-quality soil for village sites and their relative permanence suggest that agriculture predominated in both diet and daily life for the Haudenosaunee, despite the significant roles of hunting and fishing.

 Maize, the quintessential Native American cereal, in a 1633 flora.

 Capital and consumption goods

-In addition to primary productive activities, the Iroquois engaged in various handicrafts, particularly during the relatively idle period following the return from winter hunting.
+In addition to primary productive activities, the Haudenosaunee engaged in various handicrafts, particularly during the relatively idle period following the return from winter hunting.
 Manufactured items encompassed both consumer goods and capital tools.
 Key general-purpose implements included the knife, crafted from wood, bone, shell, or stone and used in hunting, combat, and daily tasks, and the stone-bladed axe, employed in numerous activities including tree felling in conjunction with fire.

 Specialized tools addressed specific needs.
 For hunting, the bow was central, typically human-sized and made from red cedar or comparable wood, fire-hardened, and strung with hemp or deer tendon.
 Arrows, approximately one meter long, were sometimes fletched with two feathers to enhance accuracy through rotation.
 Tips were usually stone, though wood, bone, or horn was also used.
 Traps and snares consisted of hemp ropes or bark.
 Fishing equipment primarily featured harpoons of horn or bone and nets woven from hemp or bark fiber, with efficacy improved by various weirs.
 Agricultural implements included the rake (a large wooden fork) for clearing debris after burning and axing, the digging stick (a curved wooden tool with a long handle) for soil preparation, and hoes of wood or deer scapula attached to handles for weeding.

 Transportation equipment formed another category.
 Overland portage employed wooden stretchers or woven bark fiber straps worn across the forehead or chest.
 In winter, wooden sleds were pulled by individuals on snowshoes.
 Water travel utilized bark and wood canoes, ranging from 4 to 12 meters in length and accommodating 2 to 30 people.

 Consumer products derived from hunting, fishing, and especially agriculture using the described methods.
 Maize, prepared in forms such as sagamité, formed the dietary staple and primary stored surplus.
 Game meat and fish supplemented reserves when smoked or dried.
 Animal products supplied most clothing materials.
 Housing consisted of wood and bark structures; portable hunting shelters contrasted with longhouses, which, enclosed by palisades, formed semi-permanent villages.

-Onondaga, a fortified Iroquois village,after a sketch by Samuel de Champlain.
+Onondaga, a fortified Haudenosaunee village, after a sketch by Samuel de Champlain.